Cocking, West Sussex: History and notable buildings

 Cocking (Cochinges) was listed in the Domesday Book (1086) in the ancient hundred of Easebourne as having 32 households: 18 cottagers, eight smallholders and six slaves; with ploughing land, five mills and a church, it had a value to the lord of the manor of £15.

 The 11th century Anglican parish church had no known dedication until 2007 when it was dedicated to St. Catherine of Siena.
 There was a Congregational Chapel in Crypt Lane, founded in 1806 and rebuilt in 1907, which is now a private house.

 In the centre of the village, on the corner of Mill Lane, stands the old school, now a private residence.
 This was built in 1870 to the designs of architects Richard Carpenter and William Slater.
 The school has Gothic-style windows and door arches, is faced in flint, and has a red-tiled roof and decorative barge-boards to the gables.
 The former schoolmaster's house has a distinctive chimney-stack with four outlets.

 To the south of the village are the remains of Cocking Lime Works, abandoned in 1999, and the associated chalk pit.
 To the north are a few traces of the Chorley Iron Foundry, which cast the waterwheels now at the Weald and Downland Open Air Museum and at the Coultershaw Beam Pump.

-There still remain in the village some houses of 17th century origin.
+There still remain in the village some houses of 17th-century origin.
 In 1931 the population of the village was 431.

 There was a Richard Cobden pub in Cocking which closed and became a private residence in the 20th century.
 Richard Cobden lived in nearby Heyshott.
+There are 28 listed buildings in the civil parish.